 Pregnancy can be a really joyous yet chaotic time.
 From the first time you discover you’re pregnant, the first time you see a little heartbeat on the ultrasound, to the seemingly endless nausea and vomiting, and finally, the sigh of relief when you hear a cry for the first time — there is never a dull moment.

-Unfortunately, not all pregnancies go smoothly.
-The formation of a full-grown baby from two tiny cells is no easy feat.
 During your prenatal appointments, one of the tests your doctor may offer is called NIPT testing.
 The test helps doctors to pinpoint a baby’s risk for a number of genetic disorders, including Down syndrome.
-So what exactly is NIPT testing and how does it work?
+This article explains what is NIPT and how it works.

 What is NIPT and what does it screen for?

 NIPT stands for non-invasive prenatal testing, or sometimes referred to as noninvasive prenatal screening (NIPS).
-The test allows doctors to detect the risk that the fetus will be born with certain genetic abnormalities.
-The test is safe and allows for detection without risk to the unborn baby.
+The test allows doctors to detect the risk that the foetus will be born with certain genetic abnormalities.
+The test is safe and allows for detection without risk to the foetus.

 The three most common syndromes the tests screen for are:

 - Patau Syndrome (Trisomy 13)

 How does NIPT screening work?

 During pregnancy, the unborn baby releases some of its DNA into the maternal blood.
 By taking a sample of the mother’s blood we can pick out the baby’s DNA and analyse it for chromosomal abnormalities.